fabianmakila/PremiumVanish-Expansion/README.md

 ## Velocity

+### Installation
+- Place the downloaded `MiniPlaceholders-PremiumVanish-Expansion-x.x.x.jar` into the `/plugins` directory
+- Start / restart the proxy

+### Placeholders

-Messages can be changed by modifying the `messages_en.properties` file in `plugins/miniplaceholders-premiumvanish-expansion/locale` directory.
+Placeholders can be changed by modifying the `messages_en.properties` file in `plugins/miniplaceholders-premiumvanish-expansion/locale` directory.
 For per-player locales, you can add more `.properties` files for other locales to the directory.

 <table>